Anton87/getdata-031/README.md

 ### 5. Appropriately labels the data set with descriptive variable names.

-This piece of code replace the column names of the data set iwth descriptive variables names from file features.txt.
+This piece of code replaces the column names of the data set with descriptive variables names from file features.txt.

 ```R
 features <- c(c("subject", as.vector(read.table("data/UCI HAR Dataset/features.txt")$V2)), "activity")